 The SO or AC that approved the petition contacts the other Decisional Participants to ask them to support the petition.

-At least one additional SO and/or AC must support the petition (for a minimum of two) for a Community Forum to be organized to discuss the issue.
+At least one additional SO and/or AC must support the petition (for a minimum of two or, for Board recall, three) for a Community Forum to be organized to discuss the issue.

 If the threshold is not met, the escalation process is terminated.